FlorinDorneanu/biotop-aquascaping/README.md

 ***

 ## Known Bugs
 * BUG - When testing the responsiveness using DevTools, there were no bugs identified.
-When tested on Safari on desktop and all the browsers on mobile, The ```text-decoration: underline``` for the h2 heading on the "Services" and "Benefits" pages, the line didn't appear.
+When tested on Safari on desktop and all the browsers on mobile, The ```text-decoration: underline``` for the h2 heading on the Services and Benefits pages, didn't appear.
 This was fixed by replacing ```text-decoration: underline``` with ```border-bottom```.
-* BUG - On mobile, using Firefox, Safari and Chrome, the button "Send" from the contact form wasn't centered.
-This was fixed by using ```margin-left: auto```, ```margin-right: auto``` and increasing the size of the button.
+* BUG - On mobile, using Firefox, Safari and Chrome, the button Send from the contact form wasn't centered.
+This was fixed by using ```margin-left: auto```, ```margin-right: auto``` and increasing the size of the button for small screens sizes.

 ## Acknowledgements
 ### Credit